-- promote healthy behaviours to service users
+- promotes healthy behaviours to service users

 Smoking cessation and why it’s important

 The NHS Long Term Plan focuses on the importance of preventing avoidable illness and more active management of the health of the population.
 Smoking cessation is specifically identified as a key service that can improve the prevention of avoidable illness.
-The plan suggests that existing smoking cessation services can be expanded to further support patients who are looking to quit smoking, as well as those affected by second-hand smoke.
+The Long Term Plan suggests that existing smoking cessation services can be expanded to further support patients who are looking to quit smoking, as well as those affected by second-hand smoke.

-This service is a branch of the wider aim of supporting hospital patients to continue their stop smoking efforts after discharge, which is expected to increase 1-year quit rates by 11% and, when implemented, is expected to save the NHS “£85 million in healthcare resource use within 1 year” (Mullen, 2010; Royal College of Physicians, 2018).
+This service is a branch of the wider aim of supporting hospital patients to continue their stop smoking efforts after discharge, which is expected to increase one-year quit rates by 11% and, when implemented, is expected to save the NHS £85 million in healthcare resource use within one year (Mullen, 2010; Royal College of Physicians, 2018).

 Bridging the gap between secondary care smoking cessation services and those based in community pharmacy provides further support to the stop smoking campaign across the UK at a time when there is an increased need for patients to quit to protect their health.

 What the service will provide

-How people access the service
+How patients access the service

-To access the service, people must:
+To access the service, patients must:

-- Have been referred by a participating hospital
+- have been referred by a participating hospital